Visual Arts in Hampden, Hampshire, and Franklin counties - Updated Weekly!

 Website: barbarajohnson.com

 Students are guided through a series of painting exercises designed to build their perception of tonal values, color temperature, and aerial perspective, the essential ingredients of strong realistic painting since the Renaissance.
 Information on color mixing, organizing the palette, the care, maintenance, and function of the various brushes and materials used.
+Participants benefit greatly from each other's explorations and achievements in a supportive setting.
 All levels welcome.

 Contact: Barbara Johnson